Our eyes are cameras to the world, and for many of us the picture may be falling out of focus.

 Those who have macular degeneration generally have blurred central vision.
 The eye condition is often called age-related macular degeneration because it tends to occur as we age.

-85 to 90 percent of basic AMD cases are called “dry” or atrophic, indicating the thinning and drying out of the macula.
-The remaining 10 to 15 percent are called “wet,” and occur when abnormal blood vessels grow under the retina and macula and may bleed or leak, causing the macula to shift.
+About 80 percent of basic AMD cases are called “dry” or atrophic, indicating the thinning and drying out of the macula.
+The remaining 20 percent are called “wet,” and occur when abnormal blood vessels grow under the retina and macula and may bleed or leak, causing the macula to shift.

 The effects of AMD include: